yourWaifu/sleepy-discord/README.md

 [uWebSockets](https://github.com/uWebSockets/uWebSockets)

 # Develop Breach
 For the cutting edge of Sleepy Discord, check out the develop breach.
-Please use the develop breach with caution because it may not even be able to complie or it is 100% not tested at all.
+Please use the develop breach with caution because it may not even be able to compile or it is 100% not tested at all.
 Other then that, the breach is used for code that may not work.